Kabbala & The Tree of Life

 Plunged into the deepest depths of the Qlippoth, into the hellish torment of the parasitism at the

-very abyss of non-existence is the tortured soul of the Messiah, wrestling with the horrid Dragon of the depths.
+very abyss of non-existence lies the tortured soul of the Messiah, wrestling with the horrid Dragon of the depths.
 In some of the more extreme passages it appears that the soul of the Messiah even began as an aspect of this horrid Dragon of the depths, although Nathan of Gaza never seems to fully commit to this idea.

 the fuel upon which the parasitic qlippoth feed, being so far from the Divine Light these righteous souls are actually necessary for the Demonic husks to maintain any existence at all - plunged into the very abyss, near non-being, these bright sparks are like fuel cells which prevent the qlippoth from tattering off into pure non-existence